silentbyte1/Inventory-Management-System/README.md

 ## Technical Details

-- All required Python packages will be installed automatically (gitpython, tabulate)
+- All required Python packages will be installed automatically (gitpython, tabulate, mysql-connector-python)
 - The application is entirely contained in a single file for simplicity
 - Git commits are used to track inventory changes and purchases